tonnylitao/SwiftInKotlinStyle/README.md

 [http://github.com/tonnylitao/SwiftInKotlinStyle](http://github.com/tonnylitao/SwiftInKotlinStyle)

-This Swift package can help you to write swift in kotlin style.
+This Swift package can help you to write some swift code in kotlin style.

 ### Scope Functions